02 Jun Please Stop saying "All you need is Jesus" to singles

-I have heard countless sermons lately about how important it is to be in a church, that it part of God’s design for Christians, we can’t go it alone.
+I have heard countless sermons lately about how important it is to be in a church, that is part of God’s design for Christians, we can’t go it alone.

 The above two show us already that it’s at least Jesus + mate + children + church are to make up the life of a Christian.

-With that said, what angers me the most is this: When someone says “All you need is Jesus” and they are married, have 3 or 4 kids, lives in a very nice house, with two nice cars parked in the driveway.
-Has a great career, a job making a fat paycheck, has a fat 401K, holds a leadership position at their church, Jesus is not all they have, not all they have to be happy, fulfilled, content in life on this earth, they have Jesus + + + + + + + +.
+With that said, what angers me the most is this: When someone says “All you need is Jesus” and they are married, have 3 or 4 kids, live in a very nice house, with two nice cars parked in the driveway.
+Have a great career, a job making a fat paycheck, have a fat 401K, and holds a leadership position at their church.
+Jesus is not all they have, not all they have to be happy, fulfilled, content in life on this earth, they have Jesus + + + + + + + +.

-I feel that to say “Jesus is all I need” has become a Christian tagline, a statement to make to look super spiritual to others, and not a reality of their life.
+I feel that to say “Jesus is all I need” has become a Christian tagline, a statement to make them look super spiritual to others, and not the reality of their life.

 I think it would be real hard to find one person in America that has a clue what it is to only have Jesus, to exist with nothing but Jesus.
 Or to be a happy, content, joyful, fulfilled person by having only Jesus and nothing else in their life.
 Everyone I hear who makes those claims is always married with children.
-Always have good jobs, nice houses and cars, some have lost position in their church of a ministry.
+Always have good jobs, nice houses, and cars, some have a position in their church of a ministry.
 Their lives are overflowing with blessings, their quiver is full, they lack no good thing, they have everything that pertains to life, they have a large box full of toys.
-So of course their happy, content, joyful and fulfilled, they have love family, careers, home, cars, church, friends and everything else.
+So, of course, their happy, content, joyful and fulfilled, they have love family, careers, home, cars, church, friends and everything else in addition to Jesus.

-I say take away those things and let’s see if they still say that.
+I say take away those things and let’s see if they still say that, and I don’t mean a few days, or even a few weeks or months.
 And let’s see if the proudly proclaim “All you need is Jesus!”.
-See if after 5 years, 10 years, how about 25 years without those things if they say that, see if then they have a happy, fulfilling, purpose filled life.
+See if after 5 years, 10 years, how about 25 years without those things if they say that, see if then they have a happy, fulfilling, purpose-filled life.

-Only after you take the training wheels off you bike, can you truthfully say they have nothing to do with me being able to ride a bike, there not necessary.
+Only after you take the training wheels off your bike, can you truthfully say they have nothing to do with me being able to ride a bike, that there not necessary.